inasafe/inasafe-doc/docs/source/user-docs/toolbar.rst

    :align: center
    :alt: Toggle the Dock

-   Toggle Dock
+   *Toggle Dock*

-This button enables and hides the |project_name| dock.
+This button shows and hides the |project_name| dock.
 After enabling the dock you are able to move it around your screen.
-Dock and undock it wherever you want to have it and keep it even as a separated window.
+Dock it as a panel within the QGIS interface, or undock it so that it floats as a separate window.

-You can find more Information about the dock itself in the :ref:`toolbar_dock` section.
+Find more information about the dock in the :ref:`toolbar_dock` section.

 .. _tb_keyword_editor: